bigtippers/supertip/README.md

 For obvious reasons of time, we kept it simple.
 We think it is pretty straighforward how one might implement these given the existing functionality.

 Right now the Monitor Bot validates user identities by receiving notifications of messages and the smart contracts privileges them to make wallet to DID connections (i.e., semi-trusted manager model).
-Our original plan was to do a full DID signature check, which is entirely possible but which did not have sufficient documentation or examples to do in the timeframe of a hackathon given the complexity of our smart contract.
+A full DID signature check requires additional work, which is entirely possible but did not have sufficient documentation or examples to do in the timeframe of a hackathon given the complexity of our smart contract.
 We also had planned to make the DID associations private but decided to punt on that for usability for now.

 The bot itself was the most challenging component to build.
 The tooling for monitoring was not well documented and included subtle bugs,